berkeley-gif/caladapt-website-2021/README.md

 Webpack is used to provide code-splitting and dynamic imports, as well as compiling Svelte components.

+## Feature Flags

+The [`featureFlags`](./featureFlags.json) JSON document contains environment variables that are used to enable or disable various features or routes of the website.
+For client-side code these varaibles are accessible under `process.env` and in server side code (e.g. Sapper's preloading) they are accessible under `process.cal_adapt_features`.
+They differ due to how `process.env` is handled by browser (client) and NodeJS (server side) environments with Webpack.

+Note that the values of feature flags will differ depending on the deploy environment that is set when deploying the app (e.g. the location being deployed to such as `dev.cal-adapt.org`, `beta.cal-adapt.org`, or `cal-adapt.org`).
+The [deploy script](./scripts/deploy.mjs) sets an environment variable `DEPLOY` which is used in the [`webpack.config.js`](./webpack.config.js) to set the values of feature flags.
+During local development the value of the `DEPLOY` env variable will fallback to `dev` (the same as deploying to `dev.cal-adapt.org`).

 ## Using external components

 When using Svelte components installed from npm, such as [@sveltejs/svelte-virtual-list](https://github.com/sveltejs/svelte-virtual-list), Svelte needs the original component source (rather than any precompiled JavaScript that ships with the component).
 This allows the component to be rendered server-side, and also keeps your client-side app smaller.